BlakeWilliams/dotfiles/README.md

 done
 ```

-This loop in combination with `gitignore` ignoring all files by default means
+This loop in combination with `gitignore` ignoring all files in the `.zsh`
-we can add any system specific scripts for `zsh` to `~/.zsh` and they'll be
+directory we can add any system specific scripts for and they'll be sourced.
-sourced.